 |Offers no warranty||Offers warranty that covers all defects|

 |Typically used when ownership changes, but without a sale||Used to buy and sell property|

-Before using a quitclaim deed, make sure you know the possible risks and safer alternatives.
-In general,
+Before using a quitclaim deed, ensure you know the possible risks and safer alternatives.